openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `client_metadata`
 * `request`

-The `client_id` and `client_id_scheme` MUST be omitted in unsigned requests defined in (#unsigned_request).
+The `client_id` MUST be omitted in unsigned requests defined in (#unsigned_request).
 The Wallet determines the Client Identifier from the origin as asserted by the Web Platform and/or app platform.
 The transport of the request and origin from the Web Platform and/or app platform to the Wallet is platform-specific and is out of scope of this profile.

 The value of the `response_mode` parameter MUST be `w3c_dc_api` when the response is neither signed nor encrypted and `w3c_dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).